konekoya/Bible/README.md

 - should we use JS testing tools?
 - add different version of Chinese Bibles
 - Selection with some animation and improvement for that?
-- Remove the link of chapter title, unnecessary
 - highlight when click on text
 - take a look at this nice browser support chart https://github.com/mzabriskie/axios